veerendrababum/Credit_Card_Fraud_Detection/README.md

 ## 3.1.1 Dealing with imbalanced data set

 As we observed, this data set is imbalanced so I assume undersampling will helps us to predict more accurate results.
-However, there might be chance to miss the important information when we do undersampling.
+However, there might be a chance to miss the important information when we do undersampling.
 Lets measure the accuracy by building a separate logistic regression model by training with skewed data(80% data from whole data) and another logistic regression model build with undersampled data.

 Started first with undersampled data and trained the logistic regression model using undersampled training data and classified the response variable using undersampled test data